Trump trashes outgoing Republican senator in public falling out

 Corker’s vote will be critical on tax reform, and he remains an influential voice on Trump’s foreign policy challenges, including over how to handle the Iran nuclear deal.

 “Senator Bob Corker ‘begged’ me to endorse him for re-election in Tennessee.
-I said ‘NO’ and he dropped out (said he could not win without…” Trump wrote in a series of three consecutive tweets. “..my endorsement).
+I said ‘NO’ and he dropped out (said he could not win without…” Trump tweeted. “..my endorsement).
 He also wanted to be Secretary of State, I said “NO THANKS.”
 He is also largely responsible for the horrendous Iran Deal!”

 “…Hence, I would fully expect Corker to be a negative voice and stand in the way of our great agenda.
 Didn’t have the guts to run!”
 Trump added.